 There are many variables affecting this process.
 It is extremely difficult to predict the outcome.
 Each year is unique.
 Some admitted applicants may place multiple deposits at several schools and select their law school following a summer campus visit.
 They also may be waiting for financial aid awards before they make their final enrollment decision.
 The process is also affected if other law schools move to their wait lists which may impact the admitted students’ law school decisions and/or reduce the size of our wait list.

-May I improve my chances for admission by retaking the LSAT in June?
+May I improve my chances for admission by retaking the LSAT?

-Yes.
-The LSAT will next be administered on June 11, 2018.
 Applicants on the wait list may improve their chances of admission for openings available this summer by having a higher LSAT score.
-You may prepare for and retake the June LSAT.
+You may prepare for and retake an upcoming LSAT.
 Score reports for current year applicants will automatically be sent to William & Mary’s admission office once scores are posted.

-Can I submit additional information (such as my final transcript, additional honors or awards that I may have received, additional substantive letters of recommendation, the results on the June LSAT) to supplement my application?
+Can I submit additional information (such as my final transcript, additional honors or awards that I may have received, additional substantive letters of recommendation, the results on a new LSAT) to supplement my application?

 Should I visit?